 Many of Washington’s K–12 students attend schools that may not withstand earthquake shaking.
 Washington State ranks second in the nation for earthquake risk, but most of Washington’s public school buildings were built before the adoption of modern building codes.

-The School Seismic Safety Project (SSSP) is the first phase of a statewide effort to systematically evaluate Washington school buildings for seismic performance.
-The SSSP is a 2017–2019 Capital Budget-funded project led by the Washington Geological Survey (WGS), a division of the Department of Natural Resources (DNR), in cooperation with the Office of Superintendent of Public Instruction (OSPI).
+The School Seismic Safety Project (SSSP) is a multiphase, statewide effort to systematically evaluate Washington school buildings for seismic performance.
+Phase 1 of the SSSP was funded through the 2017–2018 Capital Budget and that phase was completed in June, 2019.
+Phase 2 is a 2019–2021 Capital Budget-funded project.
+The SSSP is led by the Washington Geological Survey (WGS), a division of the Department of Natural Resources (DNR), in cooperation with the Office of Superintendent of Public Instruction (OSPI).

 The project involves both geological and engineering assessments.
-Over the summer and fall of 2018, WGS scientists collected seismic data to measure the soil conditions at almost 100 school campuses, usually on playing fields.
+During Phase 1 of the project, WGS scientists collected seismic data to measure the soil conditions at almost 100 school campuses, usually on playing fields.
 This seismic data greatly improves our estimates of potential ground shaking by more accurately evaluating site-specific soil conditions under the school buildings.
 In addition to this, a group of licensed professional structural engineers collected building data at the school campuses.
-They evaluated the structural and nonstructural adequacy of the school buildings.
+They evaluated the structural and nonstructural adequacy of the school buildings per the ASCE 41-17 checklist, a tool for evaluating how buildings will withstand earthquakes.
+Phase 2 of the SSSP uses the same approach.
+Currently, WGS scientists are in the process of selecting schools for participation in Phase 2 and are working on conducting site assessments.

-The results of the SSSP will inform schools, districts, and public officials of the policy and funding needs for improving the seismic safety of our state’s K–12 public school buildings.
-In October 2018, a preliminary progress report for the SSSP was submitted to state legislators and the governor.
-Currently, the project is on schedule to be completed by June 2019.
+The results of the SSSP inform schools, districts, and public officials of the policy and funding needs for improving the seismic safety of our state’s K–12 public school buildings.
+The Phase 1 final reports were submitted to state legislators and the governor in June, 2019.
+Reports from Phase 1 were also submitted to the individual schools and school districts, providing direct actionable information.
+Phase 2 results will follow this same format, with final reports being delivered in June of 2021.

 Schools Assessed in this Study

-For this project, 222 school buildings were selected based on seismic hazard (expected amount of earthquake shaking at a given location), building construction type, year built, geographic location, and student capacity.
+For the first phase of this project, school buildings were selected based on seismic hazard (expected amount of earthquake shaking at a given location), building construction type, year built, geographic location, and student capacity.
+For the second phase of the project, we applied the same criteria to select 350 school buildings, but included considerations for liquefaction potential and schools located in mapped tsunami zones.

 Schools were selected in areas with low to high seismic hazard, with a greater emphasis on high seismic hazard areas.
 We also prioritized campuses that were located near active faults.